 A Worked Example in Rands

 A worked example shows why this lands on your invoice.
-Say you ship a box of 50cm × 40cm × 30cm that actually weighs 4kg, on a domestic courier using the 5000 divisor:
+Say you ship a box of 50cm × 40cm × 30cm that actually weighs 4kg, on NIGHTWING's 5000 divisor:

-On a typical SA overnight business account where the first 2kg between main centres runs R65 to R130, that parcel is not a first-2kg parcel at all.
+On a typical SA overnight business account, where the first 2kg between main centres runs R140 to R180 as a base rate, that parcel is not a first-2kg parcel at all.
 It is costed as a 12kg parcel, with the per-kg increment above the first 2kg applied to all ten extra kilograms.
 The same goods packed into a 35cm × 30cm × 20cm box come to 21,000 cubic cm, a chargeable weight of about 4.2kg, and a far smaller bill.
 Packing tighter is the simplest saving in shipping, and it costs you nothing.

 How to Stop Volumetric Weight Inflating Your Bill